Minnesota Department of Health Equal Opportunity

 No one will be denied the opportunity to participate in MDH's programs, employment, or promotion, based on race, color, creed, marital status, status with regard to public assistance, disability, genetic information, sexual orientation, age, religion, national origin, sex, or membership in a local human rights commission.

 MDH's Affirmative Action Plan explains how MDH works to achieve equal opportunity for all.

 Auxiliary aids and services are available upon request to individuals with disabilities.

-The Minnesota Department of Health makes every effort to have its website meet the State of Minnesota Technology Accessibility Standard (click on Standards tab).
+The Minnesota Department of Health makes every effort to have its website meet the State of Minnesota Technology Accessibility Standard (PDF).

 If you have an accessibility or usability problem with our website, submit your feedback on the Minnesota E-Government Accessibility/Usability Comment Form.

-If you think you have been subjected to discrimination under an MDH program or activity you may file a complaint with MDH’s Office of Workforce Diversity (OWD).
+If you think you have been subjected to discrimination under an MDH program or activity you may file a complaint with MDH’s Office of Workforce Diversity, Equity and Inclusion.

-You may use the Discrimination/Harassment Complaint Form (Word file: 142KB/3 pages) and mail, email or fax it to:
+You may use the Discrimination/Harassment Complaint Form (PDF) and mail, email, or fax it to: